-1. Click Factory Restore to reset the router.
+Locate the Factory Default Restore section, and click Factory Restore to reset the router.

-2. Wait a few minutes for the resetting and rebooting.
+2) Wait a few seconds for the resetting and rebooting.

-- 1. During the resetting process, do not turn off or reset the router. - 2.
-We strongly recommend you backup the current configuration settings before resetting the router.
+- 1. During the resetting process, do not turn off the router. - 2.
+We strongly recommend you back up the current configuration settings before resetting the router.

-13. 6.
+11.5.
 Reboot the Router

-The reboot feature cleans the cache to enhance the running performance of the router.
-You can set the router to reboot regularly.
+The Reboot feature cleans the cache to enhance the running performance of the router.
+You can reboot the router manually or set it to reboot regularly.

-- > To schedule the router to reboot at a specific time: - 1.
-Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-Go to Advanced > System Tools> Reboot Schedule, and enable Auto Reboot.
+- 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
+Go to Advanced > System Tools > Reboot, and you can restart your router.